 Get ready for a harsh and desolate land, scattered with sacred aboriginal sites and boasting a haunting natural beauty.
 The topography here is fascinating.
 Nestled between the arid wastelands to the west and the rainy coastal east, the ground here erupts with spectacular rock peaks and domes, all the result of ancient volcanic activity.

 Here you can hunt for opals in the mining towns of Lightning Ridge and White Cliffs, or explore the rich history of Dubbo.
-You can spend your time in the more balmy lower lying regions or high in the snow dressed mountains.
+You can spend your time in the balmier lower-lying regions or high in the snow dressed mountains.

-Wherever you choose to visit in the Outback of New South Wales, you’ll be astonished by the eerie calm and the desolate beauty that has dran outback explorers for centuries.
+Wherever you choose to visit in the Outback of New South Wales, you’ll be astonished by the eerie calm and the desolate beauty that has drawn outback explorers for centuries.

 1 Day in Lord Howe Island